Calculate Body Adiposity Index (BAI) from hip circumference and height, or solve for hip or height using BAI and unit conversions.

 What is BAI?

 BAI is a term that stands for body adiposity index.
-It’s used to estimate the total amount of weight on your body that is fat.
+It’s used to estimate body fat percentage using hip circumference and height.

 It should be noted that this is only an estimation, and there are many ways to estimate body fat amounts and percentages.